 What is customer marketing?

-Customer marketing encompasses the range of activities that address the needs of the existing customer, rather than specifically seeking to attract new customers.
+Customer marketing (also known as customer-centric marketing) encompasses the range of activities that address the needs of the existing customer, rather than specifically seeking to attract new customers.
 It’s marketing that concerns itself with nurturing existing customer relationships, promoting customer loyalty, and generating new sources of revenue from an existing customer base.

 This strategy may occur through the promotion of additional products or service offerings, the provision of channels to more easily address customer issues, and the creation of avenues to increase customer loyalty and customer advocacy of the brand.